 3. Leverage Social Media and Online Communities

-If fear of missing out strikes, pause and ask whether the fundamentals justify the excitement.
+Verify claims with primary sources, and cross-check details yourself.
+If excitement is fueled mainly by fear of missing out, step back and ask whether the fundamentals justify the attention.

 Using Community Input Wisely